irinao-tech/myNewRepository/README.md

-# myNewRepository
-This is my second repository.
-Here I test git's feauteres and learn how to connect my local repositoty with the global one.
+jhfgjfjghfghjfghjfhgjfgjpository.
+Here I test git's feauteres and learn how to bfconnect my local repositoty with the global one.
+Seems so hard to work with it!